Good Food Recipes

 - 40g â 50g Freddy Hirsch spice per kilo of meat

 - Turn the biltong at 6 hours to make sure the biltong spices cover all the meat.

-If you have time, this is the perfect recipe.
-You need three bowls for this recipe.
-You will need to spend some time drying coriander for this recipe before you start the biltong making process.
+If you have time, this is the perfect one.
+You need three bowls.
+You will need to spend some time drying coriander before you start the process.

 - 2kg fillet of beef

 - Two tablespoons coriander seeds

 - 150g brown sugar

 - One teaspoon bicarbonate of soda